Industrial production statistics

 The production surveyed covers only the production actually carried out on the territory of the reporting country.
 This means that the production of subsidiaries, which takes place outside an enterprise’s territory, is not included in the survey results for that country.
 As a general principle, when a production process takes as an input a material that does not match the description of the product, and produces as an output something that does, then production of the product should be recorded.
 If the processing of a product does not change the heading under which it is listed, it should not be recorded, since this would result in double-counting.
 This means that the link to turnover data is tenuous, since some activities do not result in new products and should not be recorded in Prodcom statistics.

-Prodcom data are available for the EU Member States, Iceland, Norway, Montenegro, Northern Macedonia, Serbia and Bosnia and Herzegovina; Eurostat produces aggregates for the EU.
+Prodcom data are available for the EU Member States, Iceland, Norway, Montenegro, North Macedonia, Serbia and Bosnia and Herzegovina; Eurostat produces aggregates for the EU.
 According to the terms of the Prodcom Regulation, Cyprus, Luxembourg and Malta have derogations not to provide Prodcom data to Eurostat because of their size; as such there is no data for these three Member States in the database.

 Data are available during the year following the reference year, with the first release of information usually taking place in July.
 As more complete and revised data become available, updates are released on a monthly basis.